 3. It’s Wild!: The Yampa meets the Green

 On day four of this adventure, the Yampa meets the confluence of the historic Green River.
-The Green, being traditionally more voluminous supersedes the Yampa and claims the name bellow the confluence, yet it is not the green but the Yampa that characterize the river bellow.
-Due to the natural rivers silt, temperature and unpredictable water flow, the Green River below the confluence is strikingly different than above.
-As you float towards the confluence a strange line appears in the water; an invisible boarder appears in the currents as the meet and merge.
-One side is clear green and cold water and the other defined by warm muddy flow.
+The Green, being traditionally more voluminous supersedes the Yampa and claims the name below the confluence, yet it is not the green but the Yampa that characterize the river below.
+Due to the natural river’s silt, temperature, and unpredictable water flow, the Green River below the confluence is strikingly different than above.
+As you float towards the confluence a strange line appears in the water; an invisible border appears in the currents as they meet and merge.
+One side is clear green and cold water and the other is defined by the warm muddy flow.
 Not only does this provide a really funky swim break opportunity but also a physical reminder of the human imprint on the natural world.

 4. It’s Wild!: The Legend of Warm Springs